cits3007/cits3007.github.io/assets/labs/lab07.md

 $ sudo chmod u+s ./run_cat
 ```

+**Question**

-Try running `./run_cat /etc/shadow` again -- what do you see, and why?
+:   Try running `./run_cat /etc/shadow` again -- what do you see, and why?
     Instead of `cat`, you can imagine that we might instead invoke some
     other command which normally only root can run, but which we want to let
     other users run.